koendv/vacuum-pump-controller/README.md

 ## Features:

+- controls one 12V 1A vacuum pump (diaphragm pump).

 - up to 4 x BMP280 pressure sensors: 1 for outside pressure, 1 for vacuum pressure, and 2 for two pick-and-place nozzles.
 The pressure sensors on the nozzles are used to check whether a component has been picked up or fallen off.

 - sensor pressure range 300 to 1100 hPa

 - up to 2 x 12V solenoid valves, for up to two pick-and-place nozzles.

+- PID controller with autotuning

 ## Usage